[OOC INFO ♡]

 Why should we accept you over others?:

 It’d be nice to be taken into the faction because I’m genuinely passionate about storytelling and thrive on bringing unique perspectives to the table.
 I love diving into new challenges, finding interesting angles, and creating content that actually grabs people’s attention.
 I’m not applying here to get the job done for fun - I want to make it memorable and fun for everyone involved, both as the interviewer AND for the interviewee.
 Plus, I’m easy to work with, always open to feedback, and excited to work with others to create something one-of-a-kind.
-I think what sets me apart is my drive and excitement for the role, and I’m ready to bring that energy into this position.
+I think what sets me apart is my drive, motivation and excitement for the role, and I’m ready to bring that energy into this position.

 Do you understand you have to stay completely neutral with all reports?
 (Your report can't have any OOC or IC bias towards a specific group.)